joaohenggeler/web-cache-exporter/readme_body.txt

 There are two other options that have a similar behavior but that take different arguments:

-* Option: -find-and-export-all
+* Long Option: -find-and-export-all
+* Short Option: -faea
 * Description: Exports all of the above at once.
 * Output Name: <See Above>

-* Option: -explore-files
+* Long Option: -explore-files
+* Short Option: -ef
 * Description: Exports any files in a directory and its subdirectories.
 * Output Name: EXPLORE

 The -find-and-export-all option can take two arguments:
 WCE.exe -find-and-export-all [Optional Output Path] [Optional External Locations File Path]

 This option is used to export every supported cache format from their default locations at the same time.
 The second optional argument specifies